ashut08/ashut08/README.md

 - 📫 How to reach me: (https://linkedin.com/in/ashu8)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I spend almost 5 hours for playing chess ,reading blog and listening music everyday.
-- 💬 Ping Me about #Cloud, #DevOps, #MLOps, #Deep Learning, #Machine Learning, #Data Science, #Computer Vision, #Profile Building #CampusOps and anything you like...
+- 💬 Ping Me about #Cloud, #DevOps, #MLOps, #Deep Learning, #Machine Learning, #Data Science, #Computer Vision, and anything you like...
 I'll try my best to help you.😊❤